Personal attention in small classes. A culture of collaboration. Research conducted alongside renowned faculty.

 Real-world focus – teamwork, communication skills, problem-solving skills, systems analysis, interdisciplinary projects, emphasis on leadership and creativity

-Hands on research – students complete research capstone mentored by research or clinical faculty
+Hands on research – students work with research or clinical faculty to complete a research capstone project

-Quality of students – Goldwater, Luce and Rhodes Scholars; one Fulbright Student fellowship; one Bonderman Fellow, two College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions
+Quality of students –Alumni include Goldwater, Luce, Rhodes and Gates Cambridge Scholars; one Bonderman Fellow; College of Engineering Dean’s Medalists; multiple NASA Space Grant and NSF awards; more than 100 Mary Gates Scholars; multiple awards in UW business plan competitions

 About the Program

-Our students enjoy day and night access to our building, teaching labs, computer labs and student den, as well as open collaborative spaces on each floor designed to foster conversation and exchange of ideas.
+Our students enjoy day and night access to our building, teaching labs, computer labs and student lounge.

 Students have two options for completing the capstone requirement:

-1. Individual Design Project: a year-long individual research and design project (BIOEN 402) that takes place in one of our faculty labs.
+1. Individual Design Project: a year-long individual research and design project (BIOEN 402).

 Examples of past individual research and design (BIOEN 402) projects include: